BuildOnViction/gitbook/archive/how-to-deploy-a-trc21-token-on-tomochain.md

 **Step 4:**

-TomoIssuer will ask for the token’s information to confirm.
+VicIssuer will ask for the token’s information to confirm.
 Please check all the criteria carefully before clicking on the “Issue token” and wait for the contract to be deployed.

 <figure><img src="../.gitbook/assets/Screenshot_2.png" alt=""><figcaption></figcaption></figure>